 Duration: 50 Days

-Nanga Parbat Expedition is technically challenging expedition.
+Nanga Parbat Expedition (Rupal face) is technically challenging expedition.
 The well being of our groups are of paramount importance to us.
 All of our trips are led by qualified professional Expedition guides and Sherpas who are well trained by our Government.
 Our job is to ensure your comfort and safety as we take you where you want to go because your holiday is ours.
 In this regards, we work honestly and effectively to provide you the Himalayan experience that suits your interest.
 We encourage you to question us freely and contribute in the planning stages of your adventure in the climbing period.